ShrekBytes/GetParamURLs/README.md

 ## Contributing

-To contribute, fork the repository, make your changes, and submit a pull request to add features or improve existing ones.
+Feel free to submit issues or pull requests for suggestions, improvements, or bug reports.
 Your contributions are appreciated!

 ## License